philipsahli/django-golive/README.md

 ### Logs

-Executes a `tail -f` on all logfiles located in the directory `log` on the remote server.
+Executes a `tail -f` on all logfiles located in the directory `log` on the targets.

     python manage.py logs ENV